 Optimism bias is one reason why estimates for public works tend to exaggerate the benefits and understate costs.
-Another reason is strategic manipulation by politicians and contractors.
-According to a study of 14 countries, the cost of building railroads are on average 45% more than the estimate and the ridership estimates are 106% more than the actual ridership.
+Another reason is strategic manipulation by politicians and contractors.23 According to a study of 14 countries, the cost of building railroads are on average 45% more than the estimate and the ridership estimates are 106% more than the actual ridership.
 This trend was almost unchanged for 70 years.
-To remedy this, British Ministry of Finance published a new guideline on cost estimates and benefits of public projects in the 2003 "The Green Book" - a novel attempt at regulating optimism bias and strategic manipulation.
+To remedy this, British Ministry of Finance published a new guideline on cost estimates and benefits of public projects in the 2003 "The Green Book" -a novel attempt at regulating optimism bias and strategic manipulation.24 information.
+That is, the information processing is both sided.

 Let us now think about climate change that affects the earth over the course of hundreds of years.
-Despite IPCC findings that, climate change can cause a rise in sea levels, information.
-That is, the information processing is both sided.
+Despite IPCC findings that, climate change can cause a rise in sea levels,

-&lt;sup>22 See Sharot (2011a).
+22 See Sharot (2011a).

-&lt;sup>23 See Flyvbjerg et al. (2005).
+23 See Flyvbjerg et al. (2005).

-&lt;sup>24 See HM Treasury (2011).
+24 See HM Treasury (2011).

-extreme weather, and warming, most people will keep emitting greenhouse gases.
-This is because the cost of climate change is minimal for the current generation but increases with the passing of time - for which future generations must pay dearly.
+extreme weather, and warming, most people will keep emitting greenhouse gases.25 This is because the cost of climate change is minimal for the current generation but increases with the passing of time-for which future generations must pay dearly.
 Although this might be extreme, unchecked optimism bias may endanger human survival itself.